ecmel/vscode-html-css/README.md

 - Supports optional resource.json file for fine tuned resource selection.
 - Uses [vscode-css-languageservice](https://github.com/Microsoft/vscode-css-languageservice).

+## Supported Languages

+- html
+- laravel-blade

-## resource.json
+## Optional resource.json

 If a resource.json file is found in the root of the workspace, only files listed in the file will be used for class attribute completion.

 ### Example